woodworking is a journey

 For anyone looking to make something out of left field — or just a beautiful set of custom shelves.
 Access the space, tools, wood stock, and support you need to step up to the workbench and create something.

 Got a vision?
 Want to play with a design concept?
 Want to just make cool stuff and have fun?
-Come work through a project, bounce ideas around, or collaborate with other woodworkers.
+Come work through a project, bounce ideas around, and collaborate.
+Practice your craft in our one-of-a-kind woodshop environment alongside a community of woodworkers.
+Daytime, evening, and weekend hours available every week.